henkjannl/RoomThermostat/README.md

   <img src="02 User interface\Example - holiday\Step 4.png" alt="events and messages" width="418"/>
 </p>

-Now, the current day is also selected as an **All day away**, with a low temperature setting for the remaining part of the day.
+Now, the current day is also selected as an :desert_island:**All day away**, with a low temperature setting for the remaining part of the day.
 To resolve this select ```Overrule today...```:

 <p align="center">
   <img src="02 User interface\Example - holiday\Step 5.png" alt="events and messages" width="418"/>